mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 We cannot figure out which question to return in the second stream since the question is dependent on the last question the robot asked, which also is dependent on the last last question and so on.
 In other words, we need a previous output of the current stream we are creating as a input to the current stream.

-To solve this circular dependency problem, we adapt the proxy pattern by updating the `main` function as follows:
+To solve this circular dependency problem, we adopt the proxy pattern by updating the `main` function as follows:

 ```js
 // ...